tos-kamiya/three-bell-timer/README.md

-# presen-time-bar
+# three-bell-timer

-A lightweight, transparent PyQt5-based timer designed for presentations.
+A lightweight timer designed for presentations.
 It displays a horizontal progress bar that overlays your desktop.

 ## Features